-This was followed by superb live footage of the Sex Pistols playing Anarchy in the UK in Atlanta, after which there were some amusing comments from definitely non-Punk gig-goers across what seemed like a broad spectrum of American life.
+This was followed by superb live footage of the Sex Pistols playing Anarchy in the UK in Atlanta, after which there were some amusing comments from definitely non-Punk gig-going rednecks across what seemed like a broad spectrum of American life.

-Viewers were also treated to a real-life Mary Whitehouse Experience, as the great British ‘70s anti-Smut campaigner let loose about the band and about the whole Punk phenomenon.
+Viewers were also treated to a real-life Mary Whitehouse Experience, as a great British ‘70s anti-Smut campaigner let loose about the Sex Pistols and the whole Punk phenomenon.

 “I’m not shocked by Punk.
 I’m shamed by it.”
 She said.

 X Ray Spex made an appearance – fantastic footage of the band (looking very young) rehearsing, then playing live in the Hope & Anchor in London; and watching that exciting footage really took me back.

 Talking about the Sex Pistols’ US tour, an Executive from Warner Communications said that the American Embassy, under pressure from the British Government, had initially refused the band visas, on account of their arrest records.

 “There hasn’t been a rock & roll group to hate for a long time” he said.